 The Social War (91-89 BC), which saw much of Italy in chaos, saw his return as an active commander.

-Next in 88 BC Mithridates, King of Pontus, attacked the Roman province of Asia, where a alleged 80’000 Romans and Italians were massacred.
+Next in 88 BC Mithridates, King of Pontus, attacked the Roman province of Asia, where an alleged 80,000 Romans and Italians were massacred.
 The senate decided on the current consul, Sulla, as commander of the army against Mithridates.

 Had Marius once called his troops to put down street violence, then this was the first time any Roman commander had ever used troops against Rome.
-The Tribune Sulpicus went fell victim to Sulla’s wrath and was killed.
-The seventy year old Marius fled, but was arrested somewhere along the coast of Latium.
-He was sentenced to death, but no was willing to execute the old man.
+The Tribune Sulpicus fell victim to Sulla’s wrath and was killed.
+The seventy-year-old Gaius Marius fled but was arrested somewhere along the coast of Latium.
+He was sentenced to death, but no one was willing to execute the old man.
 And so he was instead put on a ship to Africa.
-Ending up in Carthage he was deemed a risk too hot to handle and the provincial governor demadned that he moved on.
+Ending up in Carthage he was deemed a risk too hot to handle and the provincial governor demanded that he move on.

 Exiled a second time, Marius’ story still was not at an end.

-While Sulla was in Asia, fighting Mithridates, the consul Cornelius Cinna tried introduce legislation by which Italians who had recetly received Roman citizenship would be enrolled into the city’s so called tribes.
+While Sulla was in Asia, fighting Mithridates, the consul Cornelius Cinna tried to introduce legislation by which Italians who had recently received Roman citizenship would be enrolled into the city’s so-called tribes.

 After his proposals caused a political rumpus in Rome, Cinna was thrown out of the city by his fellow consul.
-Though Cinna would not accept defeat and raised an army of Italians in very short time.
-This was the moment which saw Marius’ near miraculous return to Italy at the head of a small cavalry force (87 BC).
+However, Cinna would not accept defeat and raised an army of Italians in a very short time.
+This was the moment that saw Marius’ near-miraculous return to Italy at the head of a small cavalry force (87 BC).